PawseySC/containers-openfoam-workshop/_episodes/03_compileAndExecuteUsersOwnTools.md

 > srun -n 1 -N 1 singularity exec $theImage bash -c 'cp -r $WM_PROJECT_DIR/'"$appDirInside/$solverOrg $projectUserDir/applications/$solverNew"
 > ~~~
 > {: .bash}
+> - The `WM_PROJECT_DIR` variable only exist inside the container, that is why it is being evaluated using the `bash -c` command and the sigle quotes
+> - (See the explanation of the `bash -c` command at the end of this section if needed)
 >
 {: .callout}